 What happened to Arsenal’s Paulinho, a goalscorer on Pascal Cygan’s debut?

-Unless you were at Stevenage’s Broadhall Way ground in July 2002, you probably don’t remember a lot about Arsenal’s pre-season win against the Hertfordshire side.
+Unless you were at Stevenage on July 17, 2002, you probably don’t remember a lot about Arsenal’s pre-season win against the Hertfordshire side.

 Well, Arsenal won the game by six goals to one, despite going in level at the break, and it marked the first time fans got to see new signing Pascal Cygan, who, according to the BBC, Arsene Wenger viewed as Tony Adams’ successor.

 The game was also notable for three of the Gunners’ goals being scored by Brazilians: Invincibles star Edu, young left-back Juan and substitute Paulinho.
 The three have had very different paths since that day.

 While Edu and Juan would earn Brazil caps, the latter after returning to Brazil, the third member of the trio disappeared from Arsenal fans’ radars not long after he replaced Ray Parlour that night in July.

 The midfielder featured in pre-season once again in the summer of 2003 but moved on at the end of the following season, never to be seen again.

 When neighbours Tottenham signed a Paulinho of their own in 2013, a few Arsenal fans might have had a dormant memory reassert itself.
 However, if they’d tried looking up their one-time prospect, they might have come up empty.